Jim Harrison: Biography

 Harrison graduated from Haslett High School (Haslett, Michigan) in 1956.
 When he was 24, on November 21, 1962, his father and sister Judy died in an automobile accident.

 In 1959, he married Linda King, with whom he had two daughters.
 He was educated at Michigan State University, where he received a B.A.
 (1960) and M.A.
 (1964) in comparative literature.
 After a short stint as assistant professor of English at Stony Brook University (1965–66), Harrison started working full-time as a writer.
-His awards include National Academy of Arts grants (1967, 1968, and 1969), a Guggenheim Fellowship (1969–70), the Spirit of the West Award from the Mountain & Plains Booksellers Association, and election to the American Academy of Arts and Letters (2007).
+His awards include National Endowment for the Arts grants (1967, 1968, and 1969), a Guggenheim Fellowship (1969–70), the Spirit of the West Award from the Mountain & Plains Booksellers Association, and election to the American Academy of Arts and Letters (2007).

 His work has appeared in many leading publications, including The New Yorker, Esquire, Sports Illustrated, Rolling Stone, Outside, Playboy, Men's Journal, and The New York Times Book Review.
 He published several collections of novellas, two of which were eventually turned into films: Revenge (1990) and Legends of the Fall (1994).

 Much of Harrison's writing is set in sparsely populated regions of North America and its West.
 Many stories are set in places such as Nebraska's Sand Hills, Michigan's Upper Peninsula, Montana's mountains, and along the Arizona–Mexico border.

 Harrison lived in Patagonia, Arizona, Livingston, Montana, and Grand Marais, Michigan.
 On August 31, 2009, he was featured in an episode of Anthony Bourdain's television show No Reservations, which took place in and around Livingston.
 He also appeared in season 7 of Bourdain's CNN series, Anthony Bourdain: Parts Unknown, in an episode which first aired on May 15, 2016.

 Harrison died of heart failure at his writing desk at home in Patagonia, Arizona on the morning of 26 March 2016 (Easter Saturday), while drafting a poem; the last (unpunctuated) line he wrote was "Man shits his pants and trashed God's body".